Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Renewals

 Applications for renewal of multi-year projects are processed and funded before those for new projects.
-Renewals are subject to the availability of funds and if the grantee has made substantial progress in achieving the objectives outlined in its application.
+Renewals are subject to the availability of funds.

 Assistance Considerations